 What you need to know

-The election will be by postal ballot and will be conducted on behalf of the Council by the Victorian Electoral Commission (VEC).
+A general election of Councillors for Moonee Valley City Council was held on 24 October 2020 by postal ballot.
+The election was conducted on behalf of the Council by the Victorian Electoral Commission (VEC).

 Questions about the election?

 The election and the non-voter enforcement program are being administered by the Victorian Electoral Commission (VEC).

 If you have questions about your 'Apparent Failure to Vote Notice', in the first instance you should contact the VEC on 131 832.

 Council will not be able to assist you with any queries relating to 'Apparent Failure to Vote Notice', fines and reviews.

 Election Campaign Donation Returns

 Each candidate in a local government general election is required to submit an election campaign donation return to the Chief Executive Officer of the Council within 40 days of election day.
 A summary of an election campaign donation return must be made available on Council's website until the close of the voters' roll for the next general election.

 A summary of donations received by candidates in the 2020 general election for Moonee Valley City Council can be viewed here.